ai4se4ai-lab/RapidPay/README.md

 1. Press F5 to start debugging
 2. A new VS Code window will open with the extension activated
-3. Run the command "SATD Helper: Initialize and Scan Repository" from the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
+3. Run the command "RapidPay: Initialize and Scan Repository" from the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)

 ## 📋 Usage

 ### Initializing the Extension

 1. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
-2. Run "SATD Helper: Initialize and Scan Repository"
+2. Run "RapidPay: Initialize and Scan Repository"
 3. The extension will scan your repository and identify all technical debt items

 ### Viewing Technical Debt

 1. Open the Command Palette
-2. Run "SATD Helper: View Technical Debt Items"
+2. Run "RapidPay: View Technical Debt Items"
 3. A panel will open showing all identified technical debt items
 4. Click on a file link to navigate directly to the debt location

 ### Visualizing Technical Debt Relationships

 1. Open the Command Palette
-2. Run "SATD Helper: Visualize Technical Debt Relationships"
+2. Run "RapidPay: Visualize Technical Debt Relationships"
 3. A panel will open showing an interactive graph of debt relationships
 4. Click on nodes or edges to see detailed information about debt items and their connections